KJOT: New ownership

 Journal Communications (KJOT's owner) and E. W. Scripps Company announced on July 30, 2014, that the two companies would merge to create a new broadcast company under the E. W. Scripps Company name that will own the two companies' broadcast properties, including KJOT.
 The transaction was completed in 2015.

 On March 27, 2017, KJOT returned to its former "J105" branding.

 In January 2018, Scripps announced that it would sell all of its radio stations.
 In August 2018, Lotus Communications announced that it would acquire Scripps' Boise & Tucson clusters for $8 million.
 The sale was completed on December 12.

-Adult hits (2021-present)
+Adult hits (2021–present)

 On March 13, 2021, Lotus Communications announced KJOT would drop its rock format after 35 years and flip to adult hits, as "105-1 Jack FM" on March 15.
 The change took place at midnight.
 The last song on J105 was "Knockin' on Heaven's Door" by Guns N' Roses, while the first song on Jack FM was "One Week" by Barenaked Ladies.

 The Jack FM format is syndicated across the U.S. and Canada, and is aired in cities such as Los Angeles, Dallas and Vancouver.
 KJOT's format is in competition with KSRV-FM ("Bob FM 96-1"), a different brand of Adult Hits.

 Previous logo

+In popular culture

+In the 1988 comedy film Moving, the radio station J-105 was briefly heard when the Pear family arrived to Boise.